AUTHORS

 - Technical advisory: Determining which entities, subsidiaries and JVs fall within the reporting scope.

-- End-to-End lodgement: Managing the preparation of PTRS reports and facilitating secure data transfers.
+- End-to-End lodgement: Managing the preparation of PTRS reports and handling of lodgement into the Payment Times Reporting Portal.

 - Health check reviews: Auditing historical data to ensure all required transactions are captured and "excluded" payments are removed.